Welcome to Season & Serve!

 What camera do you use?

 As per the question above, I am by no means a real photographer.
-I actually use my iPhone 6s for most of my photos and sharpen them up with software.
+I actually use my iPhone 8 for most of my photos and (sometimes) edit with software.

 Where do you get your dishes and cookware from?

 I am not in the financial position to buy fancy and expensive cookware (although I am eyeing a few key pieces…ahem..Le Creuset dutch oven..ahem).
 I mostly get my dishes and cookware from Homesense and IKEA or at thrift stores.
 I do leave notes at the end of my recipe posts that say where I got the cookware that has been photographed in the post as well as the designer (if available).

 What do you do other than food blogging?

 I have a full-time job as a policy here in Victoria.
 When I’m not at work I love to be out and about exploring the city… and eating!
 There are so many fun events, cool restaurants and bars, and local markets that I love to go to.
 I also like to get out of the city and explore the province of BC (they don’t call it “Beautiful British Columbia” for nothing) as well as other countries.
 My next big trip will be to Asia in fall 2018 (China, Japan, and Hong Kong)!
 On my lazy days, you can find me lying down browsing Instagram, Pinterest and Imgur.